April 1, 2019

 UK’s lifeline a by product of cutting costs

 It doesn’t matter where you’re from or where you’re located, anyone can apply online to become an Estonian e-resident.
-The whole process takes only a few weeks and if you’re accepted, you’ll get a government-issued digital identity card which gives you online access to all of Estonia’s governmental services in English, such as company formation, banking, payment processing, and taxation.
+The whole process takes only a few weeks and if you’re accepted, you’ll get a government-issued digital identity card that gives you online access to all of Estonia’s governmental services in English, such as company formation, banking, payment processing, and taxation.

 That sounds… neat?
 But why is gaining access to governmental services of this Baltic country desirable?
 Well, first of all, Estonia is at the forefront of digital governance in the world, letting citizens and e-residents sort out bureaucratic stuff in a few clicks, instead of racing between various governmental bodies and dealing with paperwork in person.